jmettraux/stand/_posts/2014-06-15-first-stand-dev.md

 * Stopped with tap water.
 * Fixed with Rollei RXN (not RXA), 900 ml water + 100 ml RXN.
 * Rinsed with tap water.
-* wiped the water with one of those gum thinggy.
+* Wiped the water with one of those gum thinggy.

 * Paterson PTP116, with 3 PTP119.
 Yes, plastic.